serverless/serverless/docs/providers/aws/guide/packaging.md

 #### Artifacts hosted on S3

 Artifacts can also be fetched from a remote S3 bucket.
-In this case you just need to provide the S3 object URL as the artifact value.
+In this case you just need to provide the S3 object URI (old style or new) as the artifact value.
 This applies to both, service-wide and function-level artifact setups.

+**Note:** At this time, only S3 URIs are supported.
+Serverless does not yet support fetching artifacts from non-S3 remote locations.

 ##### Service package